-- Greek yoghurt or any thick yoghurt – if you can’t get your hands on Greek yoghurt, put the yoghurt that you have in a muslin cloth and tie the open ends.
+- Greek yogurt or any thick yogurt - if you can't get your hands on Greek yogurt, put the yogurt that you have in a muslin cloth and tie the open ends.
 Hang it in the kitchen sink for the time it takes for the whey to drip out of the cloth.
-The yoghurt left in the cloth will be thick.
+The yogurt left in the cloth will be thick.

-Whisk all the ingredients in a big bowl and dunk the paneer pieces in it.
+Whisk all the ingredients in a big bowl and add the paneer pieces.
 Keep it aside in a cool place for half an hour.

-step 3 – thread the paneer and veggies on bamboo skewers
+Step 3: Thread the paneer and vegetables on skewers

 If you noticed, I did not marinate the veggies along with the paneer because I like the fresh taste of plain, grilled peppers immensely.
 However, if you so wish, add the veggies to the marinade right along with the paneer.
 It's totally your choice.